slamora/brackets-wiki/Preferences-System.md

 and the value will be looked up not for the current file (which could have come from outside of the project), but from the current project.

+If the value of a preference is an object or an array, you will get back a clone of the original object, so you are free to modify it if you need to.
+A common case of this is modifying the value based on a user action and then saving the new value (see "Setting Prefs" below).

 ### Setting Prefs

 The simplest form of setting a pref: